 Microsoft Power BI takes relationships seriously.
-The Power BI data modeling feature allows users to connect a bunch of tables from different sources together using a simple drag-and-drop function.
+Power BI allows users to connect many tables from different sources together using a simple drag-and-drop.
 No more formulas to maintain, it’s done a lot faster and even beginners can learn it quickly.
 All you need are related fields in tables and relationships are ready to be made.

 Apart from this, the benefits of using Power BI relationships are also the ability to automatically update data when adding / removing rows; inserting or deleting columns from the tables without having to remember the order of columns and most importantly working with large data sets.